Intro to accrual accounting and new behavior on Bookkeep 2.0

-Accrual accounting allows you to have a better understanding of your bookkeeping and your companies financial health.
+Accrual accounting allows you to have a better understanding of your bookkeeping and your company's financial health.

 New behavior on Bookkeep 2.0

-On the old version of Spendesk, we offered visibility at the ‘payment’ level, in the sense that you had to mark supplier invoices or expense claims as paid/reimbursed to be able to add them to your bookkeeping.
+On the old version of Spendesk, we offered visibility at the ‘payment’ level, you had to mark a supplier invoice or expense claim as paid/reimbursed to be able to add it to your bookkeeping.

-🎉 New: With the new version of Spendesk called Bookkeep 2.0, we now offer proper accrual accounting standards allowing you to bookkeep supplier invoices & expense claims regardless of their payment status.
+With the new version Bookkeep 2.0, we now offer proper accounting standards allowing you to bookkeep supplier invoices & expense claims regardless of their payment status.

 Multiple expense accounts and VAT accounts